by Nebula Haze

 Yes, you should grow weed if you…

-1.)
-Have access to cannabis plants
+2.)
+Have access to cannabis plants or seeds

 In order to start growing, you need to get your hands on some cannabis plants.
 There are three common ways to get plants: obtain cannabis clones from a fellow grower, find seeds in your buds, or buy seeds online from a seed bank.
 I highly recommend getting seeds from a seed bank or breeder if you are looking for specific effects.
 For example, some strains produce a strong body or mental “high”.
 With very high-THC/low-CBD strains, the results can even be psychedelic.
 Conversely, high-CBD/low-THC strains can be relaxing but won’t really affect your thoughts or make you feel intoxicated.
-For medical marijuana patients, you may be looking for a strain that can reduce the prevalence of seizures (high CBD, low THC), pain (high THC) or nausea (high THC).
+For medical marijuana patients, you may be looking for a strain that can reduce the prevalence of seizures (high CBD, low THC), pain (high THC), or nausea (high THC).
 Each strain grows differently and buds can look or smell very different from each other.
 If you have any specific goals, it’s a good idea to do a little research so you grow what you actually want!
-Here’s some tips on choosing the best strain for your needs.
+Here are some tips to choose the best strain for your needs.

-2.)
-Choose a great place to grow
+3.)
+Have a place to grow

 Indoor cannabis plants need a home, whether it’s a bedroom, bathroom, basement, or closet.
 At the very least, you should have access to water and your plants need fresh air.
 Learn more about what to consider when choosing a place to grow in your home.
 I’ve seen growers get really creative!